BlueAndi/vscp-framework/README.md

 Now the minimal sub set is done and your node hopefully starts up with a nickname discovery.

 Have fun!

-##Mailing list

-Are you interesting?
-Join us on the mailing list: https://groups.google.com/forum/#!forum/vscp

 ##Issues, Ideas and bugs